jmcartlamy/phaser3-mixer/README.md

-# Phaser 3 Mixer Game
+# Phaser3 Mixplay Game

+A browser game connected on Mixer Api and interactive service, using [Phaser3](https://www.phaser.io/phaser3) and [Typescript](https://www.typescriptlang.org/).

-A Phaser 3 game with ES6 support & Typescript support that includes hot-reloading for development and production-ready builds.
+This repository is a Phaser3 game with ES6 & Typescript supports that includes hot-reloading for development and production-ready builds.

 ## Installation